 About baked meringue

-This dessert is essentially a meringue that is baked.
-It is as simple to make as any meringue and easy if you have a sound stand mixer or hand-held electric beater.
+This dessert is essentially a baked meringue.
+It is as simple to make as any meringue, and it is easy if you have a sound stand mixer or hand-held electric beater.

 The proportions are not your usual for Italian meringue or Swiss (my favorite, the one I use for things like the dulce de leche mille-feuille) because the amount of sugar per white is much smaller.